 If you are dissatisfied with any aspect of our handling of your complaint or the outcome of our internal investigation, you may have the matter reviewed.
 To instigate a review please contact any other director of Quigg Golden Limited, who will personally conduct a separate review of your complaint and contact you within fourteen days to inform you of the conclusion of this review.

-If you remain dissatisfied with any aspect of our internal handling of your complaint and/or review, then we can discuss whether we can agree to go to mediation according to either the Centre for Effective Resolution (CEDR) or the mediation process run by the Royal Institution of Chartered Surveyors.
+If your complaint is regarding a service provided through our Belfast or Dublin offices and cannot be resolved internally, then we can discuss whether we can agree to go to mediation according to either the Centre for Effective Resolution (CEDR) or the mediation process run by the Royal Institution of Chartered Surveyors.

 If you are still unhappy with the result of any of the above, you can refer your complaint to the Surveyors Arbitration Scheme if it falls within the scope of the Scheme.
 This Scheme is operated by the Chartered Institute of Arbitrators, Dispute Resolution Services, 12 Bloomsbury Square, London, WC1A 2LP from whom you can obtain details.